ASilentTree/PathfindingVisualizer/README.md

 ## Getting Started:
 - Drag and drop start or end point
-- click "New Maze" to generate a random maze
+- Choose a path finding algorithm
-- choose a path finding algorithm
+- Click "New Maze" to generate a random maze
-- click "Start" to start
+- Click "Start" to start